robusta-dev/robusta/docs/user-guide/playbook-configuration.rst

         - other_playbook.py
         - requirements.txt

-This playbooks code would be loaded into Robusta with the command ``robusta playbooks load example_playbooks/`` This activation of these playbooks will be enabled using ``robusta playbooks configure example_playbooks/active_playbooks.yaml``
+These playbooks code would be loaded into Robusta with the command ``robusta playbooks load example_playbooks/`` This activation of these playbooks will be enabled using ``robusta playbooks configure example_playbooks/active_playbooks.yaml``

 At the moment, only one playbook directory can be loaded at a time.
 Loading another playbook directory will replace the previous one.